mezuka/static_struct/README.md

 important issue - when there is no defined property on the structure there should be an **exception**.
 Only this way we make a profit reducing bugs and debugging time.

+As you noticed the library creates an immutable Ruby objects structure, all the state is holding in methods, there are no variables for the generating methods.
+This is made intentionally in order to reduce having incorrect states of the generated Ruby structure.
+As you see the structure is assumed to be used only for read-only purpose.
+But if you have some circumstances where we need to change the state feel free to open an issue for the discussion.

 ## Usage

 ```ruby